chaimPaneth/react-native-zoom-bridge/README.md

 ## Getting started

-Before you start, you should add Zoom SDK by downloading iOS and Android SDK to your project place **iOS SDK** in `ios/lib/` directory of your project.

-After that install the package with:
+Install the package with:

 `$ npm install react-native-zoom-bridge --save`

+After installation:
+# ios
+This library ships with the zoom sdk made for production check out this https://marketplace.zoom.us/docs/sdk/native-sdks/iOS/getting-started/integration and this https://stackoverflow.com/questions/30547283/submit-to-app-store-issues-unsupported-architecture-x86.
+Before you start on development, you should add Development Zoom SDK by downloading the sdk and replace **iOS SDK** in `lib/` directory of this project.

 ### Mostly automatic installation

+On react-native version 60+ just `cd ios/` and `pod install`

+for lower react-native version

 Run the `link` command.
 It will execute other SDK config to your app.